Skip to content

 }

-Additionally, when accessing hardware registers, it is usually necessary to use both volatile and const together.
-I believe anyone who has read an SDK knows this.
+Additionally, when accessing hardware registers, we typically need to use both volatile and const.
+I believe those of you who have read the SDK are already aware of this.

 c